The Rise of Remote Work

 2020 – what a year for the workplace!
 Almost one and a half years ago the first lockdowns were announced and in-office employees transformed into remote keyboard warriors.
-A drastic change that transformed the office overnight!
+A drastic change that transformed the office and the future of remote work overnight!

 It was also a wake-up call for many people who dreamed of a different lifestyle than the typical 9-5 office hours in a cubicle!
 People of all ages are emerging from a year of introspection with a new perspective not only on personal matters, but also in regard to their career choices.
 Many employees came to the realization how unhealthy their former lifestyle was and refused to go back to the frenetic pace they kept for years.